trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ```
-ERPNext uses different rounding method than QuickBooks, because of this, in Invoices with Tax and with a currency different than company currency, Sales Invoice will have different grand total than that of the QuickBooks Invoice.
+SOMA uses different rounding method than QuickBooks, because of this, in Invoices with Tax and with a currency different than company currency, Sales Invoice will have different grand total than that of the QuickBooks Invoice.

 ```